-Conservative Investor – Under no circumstances could you live with losing any of your principal invested.
-You are quite comfortable with knowing that each month your money earns a fixed rate of interest.
-So Government Securities are your best friends.
-But before you get too comfortable, know that you have not outsmarted risk.
-The biggest challenge you face is not beating inflation and so your earning power is still at risk.
+Under no circumstances could you live with losing any of your principal invested.
+You are quite comfortable with knowing that each month your money earns a fixed rate of interest so low risk investments are your best friends.

-Aggressive Investor – Your stomach is made of cast iron.
 You want the maximum return for each dollar invested.
 Stocks of all types are your cup of tea because when the market moves up, you know that your returns will outstrip any other investment by leaps and bounds.
-And you not going to lose sleep if the market moves down because you have invested for the long term and can recover from any losses experienced.
+You won’t lose sleep if the market moves down because you have invested for the long term and believe you can recover from any losses experienced.

-- Investment accounts Stocks, bonds and mutual funds held.
+- Investment accounts such as stocks, bonds and mutual funds held.
 For overseas-based clients include annuities and 401(k) accounts.

 - Personal Assets - These include antiques, art, motor vehicles, boats and state of the art electronic equipment.

-- Real Estate - This section includes your home and other properties held for resale or rental.
+- Real Estate - This includes your home and other properties held for resale or rental.

-- Business Interests - This would consist of your primary business, silent partnerships or loans made to other businesses.
+- Business Interests - This consists of your primary business, silent partnerships or loans made to other businesses.

-- Short term debts - These are your current bills.
-Include rent, credit card balances outstanding, personal loans payable in less than three years, income and real estate taxes and insurance.
+- Short term debt - These are your current bills including rent, outstanding credit card balances, personal loans payable in less than three years, income and real estate taxes and insurance.
 Even if you pay off your credit card statement each month, include this figure in your calculations.

-- Long term debt - Your mortgage and other loans that is due over a period of more than three years.
+- Long term debt - Your mortgage and other loans that become due over a period of more than three years.